Astrocyte: Research

 Studies have shown that astrocytes play an important function in the regulation of neural stem cells.
 Research from the Schepens Eye Research Institute at Harvard shows the human brain to abound in neural stem cells, which are kept in a dormant state by chemical signals (ephrin-A2 and ephrin-A3) from the astrocytes.
 The astrocytes are able to activate the stem cells to transform into working neurons by dampening the release of ephrin-A2 and ephrin-A3.

 In a study published in a 2011 issue of Nature Biotechnology a group of researchers from the University of Wisconsin reports that it has been able to direct embryonic and induced human stem cells to become astrocytes.

 A 2012 study of the effects of marijuana on short-term memories found that THC activates CB1 receptors of astrocytes which cause receptors for AMPA to be removed from the membranes of associated neurons.

 A 2023 study showed that astrocytes also play an active role in Alzheimer's disease.
 More specifically, when astrocytes became reactive they unleash the pathological effects of amyloid-beta on downstream tau phosphorylation and deposition, which very likely will lead to cognitive deterioration.

+As astrocytes are increasingly recognized as active contributors to several neurological disorders and potential therapeutic targets, researchers are investigating how these cells can be monitored or modulated using emerging neurotechnologies.
+For example, a recent in vitro study (2025) reported that physiologically relevant concentrations of Ti_{3}C_{2}T_{x} MXene flakes, a promising two-dimensional nanomaterial for glial-targeted neural interfaces, were biocompatible with astrocytes and did not alter cell viability, morphology, or spontaneous calcium signaling.
+Research in this area aims to investigate how astrocytes interact with emerging neurotechnologies and engineered materials, which is increasingly important as tools for understanding and modulating brain function continue to advance.

 Classification

-There are several different ways to classify astrocytes.
+There are several different ways to classify astrocytes: